RHVoice/RHVoice/doc/en/Compiling-on-Windows.md

 * [Nsis](https://nsis.sourceforge.io/Download)

-Additional dependencies sshould be installed using the following command:
+Additional dependencies should be installed using the following command:

 ```bash
 pip install scons lxml
 ```

-### Compiling
+## Compilation

 After installing the dependencies, we can proceed to compiling.

 To clone the source, we can go in two possible ways:

-a) One liner
+1. One liner
     ```bash
     git clone --recursive https://github.com/RHVoice/RHVoice.git
     ```

-b) in steps:
+2. in steps:
     ```bash
     git clone https://github.com/RHVoice/RHVoice.git
     cd RHVoice